Can a mosaic of habitats boost hatching success in grassland-breeding Lapwings?

 The right habitat mix?

 Verges influence predation rates, with Lapwing nests further from tall vegetation areas having a higher likelihood of being predated.
 This makes sense if foxes are concentrating on catching small mammals in areas with high mammal densities, and are more likely to ignore eggs that are laid in short grass close to mammal-rich verges.
+There’s more about the complex interactions between foxes, small mammals and nests in this paper.

 Water also influences wader nest predation rates.
 This is not surprising; if you are a fox, it is probably going to be harder to search for nests in a wet field with lots of pools and ditches than in a dry field.
 Interestingly, the study found that nests in the centre of dry fields were more at risk than those at the centre of wet fields.
 In a wet field, it’s riskier to nest along the edge, whilst in a dry field the risk increases the further the nest is from the edge.